Stay in the Loop

 The trip begins with linking the Hubble Space Telescope to Johnson’s relationship with their parents, a physicist father and a suffocating mother.
 Johnson was born soon after the telescope’s launch, and the Hubble’s mirror flaw symbolizes their parents’ view of them as flawed.
 Young Laurel received the blame for their parents’ marital problems.
 By adolescence, Johnson was rejected by the father who ignited their passion for space and the mother who told her child that they shared a soul.

 Grief Astronomer doesn’t hold back on sharing how such experiences make adult life confusing and challenging.
-By their 30s, Johnson survived multiple suicide attempts, escaped an abusive relationship, and received diagnoses of PTSD, long covid, and neurological issues.
+By their 30s, Johnson survived multiple suicide attempts, escaped an abusive relationship, and received diagnoses of PTSD, long Covid, and neurological issues.
 They also cut ties with their family.
 This helped to correct their distorted perspectives, just as NASA corrected the Hubble’s mirror.
 The second half of the show moves from storytelling to interpretation as Johnson makes meaning of these experiences for themself and the audience.

 As resilient as the Hubble

 The show harnesses childlike curiosity and playfulness to balance the weight of its subject.
-Johnson leads the audience through countdown and blastoff before traveling through the spaces of time, memory, and self.
+Johnson leads the audience through a countdown and blastoff before traveling through the spaces of time, memory, and self.
 A mid-show interlude offers rapid-fire facts about space—did you know there are as many as two trillion galaxies?
 Deft handling of tone creates a safe space for what Gibson calls “truths that could / bring the light to its knees.”
-Johnson weaves in theoretical physics, family photos, Butoh-like movement, and snippets of Sesame Street and Mister Rogers’ Neighborhood.
-Somehow it all works, cohering into an energetic and interesting show as engaging as it is technical.
+Johnson weaves in theoretical physics, family photos, Butoh-like movement, and snippets of Sesame Street and Mister Rogers’s Neighborhood.
+Somehow, it all works, cohering into an energetic and interesting show as engaging as it is technical.

 Ultimately, the Hubble telescope exceeded expectations despite launching with a flaw.
 Grief Astronomer suggests that Johnson did, too, and so can others who live with trauma or disabilities.
 This is what resilience looks like.
 As for the future, let’s hope that it will look like Grief Astronomer.
 Johnson designed the radically accommodating show to include people with disabilities and sensory sensitivities.
 Meanwhile, our culture’s lack of a rhetoric of survivorship—well-known and understood language about surviving abuse—further marginalizes difficult yet common life experiences, and Grief Astronomer takes steps to correct that.